 - pictures push the limits of perception for users who have natural problems with text recognition such as, for instance, the dyslexic or non-reading preschoolers.

-All the above mentioned builds a solid reason to create strong and fast visual associations with illustrations.
+All the above-mentioned builds a solid reason to create strong and fast visual associations with illustrations.
 Characters, colors, composition, recognizable details will quickly inform users and support the message given in the textual form.

 Here’s the landing of a digital agency ready for the highest business challenges and goals – that’s the message quickly transferred by the bright hero image of a basketball player.

 One more example features theme illustrations created for LunnScape, a company that specializes in landscape design and plant care.
-The artworks aim at being used for marketing campaigns, social networks and on the website.
+The artworks aim at being used for marketing campaigns, social networks, and on the website.
 After a bunch of experiments, the designer came up with graphics in an airy style applying soft pastel colors and light strokes.
 One of the illustrations features people busy with gardening while the second reflects the airy view on the public space with landscape design.
 Illustrations immediately set a precious connection with the theme of the landscaping.

 3. Graphics provide effective support to the copy applied in the web or mobile interface

-As it was mentioned before, in many cases pictures work as a more universal tool of communication than copy.
+As it was mentioned before, in many cases pictures work as a more universal tool of communication than text.
 However, there are also some pitfalls to consider carefully.
-The speed of perception is not the only thing we need: people can perceive illustrations super fast but if the message they transfer is not clear or can be double-read, the speed will not bring positive user experience.
+The speed of perception is not the only thing we need: people can perceive illustrations super fast but if the message they transfer is not clear or can be double-read, the speed will not bring a positive user experience.
 Fast capturing of the graphics that result in wrong understanding cannot be defined as recognition, it’s just fast noticing.
 Recognition means not only speed but also the right action or information which the visual element should bring to the user.
 So, in case you want to make the visual metaphor immediately clear and avoid misunderstandings or wrong associations.